Democrats argue Trump planted seeds of Capitol attack with false election claims | Politics

 "Trump realized last spring that he could lose the November election and began planting seeds of anger among his supporters by saying he could lose only if it was stolen," said Representative Joseph Neguse.
 "If we are to protect our republic and prevent something like this from ever happening again, he must be convicted."

+Representative Joaquin Castro cited what he called blatant acts of political intimidation against election workers in states Trump was losing.
+In Philadelphia, Atlanta and Milwaukee, Castro said, Trump's supporters tried to use armed force to disrupt the counting of votes.
+"They believed it was their duty to quite literally fight to stop the count," Castro said.

-The Democratic managers said Trump threatened a hallmark of American democracy, the peaceful transfer of power.
+Trump's actions threatened a hallmark of American democracy, the peaceful transfer of power, the Democratic managers said.
 "This case is not about blaming an innocent bystander for the horrific violence and harm that took place on Jan.
-6," Representative Jamie Raskin said as he opened the proceedings.
+6," lead manager Jamie Raskin said as he opened the proceedings.
 "This is about holding accountable the person singularly responsible for inciting the attack."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)